 A research team used "motion capture" technology to read human movements and convert them into digital data to measure the force of air acting around ski jumpers.

-Ryoyu Kobayashi leaps in the 19th round of the men's competition at the World Cup (Kyodo)
+Ryoyu Kobayashi leaps to the 19th round of the world cup - mens (Kyodo)

 Ryoyu Kobayashi won the gold medal in the men's ski jumping individual normal hill event at the Beijing Winter Olympics on Sunday, February 6.